emmawalshdev/kaytea_art/README.md

 - **Navigation**
   - The navigation features the company logo, which is present on both mobile and desktop screen sizes.
-  - Links to the blog, shop, about and contact pages are featured on the navbar.
+  - Links to the blog, shop, about, and contact pages are featured on the navbar.
 These are contained within the hamburger menu on the mobile view.
   - The search bar field, located on the navbar allows the user to search by title or description.
   - A shopping cart icon changes color if the value is greater than 0.
 Underneath, the user's cart total is displayed.

   ![navigation](https://media.giphy.com/media/qcc0dtIYnXryZ3ovf5/giphy.gif)

 - **Footer**
-  - The footer contains the company logo, quick links, copyright information and social media icons.
+  - The footer contains the company logo, quick links, copyright information, and social media icons.

   ![footer](https://i.ibb.co/BNXXGBX/footer.jpg)

 - **Toast messages**
-  - These notifications are displayed across the site, showing information, success and error messages.
+  - These notifications are displayed across the site, showing information, success, and error messages.
   - The messages are triggered by CRUD operations.
 I.e., adding, editing or deleting a product.

   <img src="https://i.ibb.co/qCR5mZv/toastmessage.jpg" alt="toast message" width="400"/>

-- **Custom 404, 403 and 500 pages**
+- **Custom 404, 403, and 500 pages**
-  - These error pages have been customised to fit the brand.
+  - These error pages have been customized to fit the brand.
 A button redirecting the user back to the main site is included on each page.
 This ensures that the user does not run into a dead end.

   ![404 page](https://i.ibb.co/1sWTkZN/404page.jpg)